Project

 This is more verbose than a quick default, but mostly the default will involve more than a single statement, and this solution quickly becomes preferable and readable.

-#8 Updated by Elmer de Looff about 12 years ago
+#8 Updated by Elmer de Looff almost 13 years ago

 • Status changed from Resolved to Closed